-Not necessarily occupants of the buildings, these women are more often than not secondary, peripheral or even tiny bit players in the writers' lives.
+Not necessarily occupants of the buildings, many of these women are more often than not secondary, peripheral or even tiny bit players in the writers' lives.

 Obscure clues as to their identities are in the portraits' titles which are phrases or sentences referring to or written by the subjects themselves taken from books.

 Those sentences spark the image and in the end I'm not all that sure whether their identities matter ...